Madeleine Brettingham is a comic writer-performer working across stage, page and screen.

-Her debut play, Dear Martin, premiered at the Arcola Theatre in 2025, earning an Offie Assessors’ Choice.
+Her play, Dear Martin, premiered at the Arcola Theatre in 2025, earning an Offie Assessors’ Choice.
 Reviews called it “a surreal thought-provoking comedy” that “bristles with verbal and visual energy.”
 It’s now in TV development.

 Broadcast